alex-free/tonyhax/anti-piracy-bypass.md

 Unlike APv1, APv2 does trigger when games are booted with Tonyhax International on a stock console **unless a game disc specific [APv2 Bypass](#apv2-bypasses) has been implemented for it in the Tonyhax International loader**.
 The good news is at this point almost all if not every single game with this protection now has a working bypass implemented.

-There is one exception though.
-The very early SCPH-3000 Japanese consoles, and all SCPH-1000 Japanese consoles are immune to APv2 as long as they are stock and not containing a 'non-stealth' mod-chip.
+The very early SCPH-3000 Japanese consoles, and all SCPH-1000 Japanese consoles are immune to tripping APv2 as long as they are stock and not containing a 'non-stealth' mod-chip.
 These consoles will work with every game without a bypass even being needed.
 In fact, Tonyhax International does not even apply the APv2 bypasses for these consoles when they are detected.

 ## What Happens When Additional Anti-Piracy Protection Is Triggered